-Tips for Styling Your Space with Indoor Plants & Pots
+Tips for Styling Your Space with Plants & Pots

 We are proud to be a top destination for houseplants in San Diego.
 In August, Green Fresh Florals + Plants was named "Best Plant Shop in San Diego" by San Diego Magazine.
-Come see what all the buzz is about and let one of our plant specialists help you pick a new plant and pot to dress up your space.
-You don't have to be an interior designer to add house plants to an empty corner in your house.
+See what all the buzz is about and let one of our plant specialists help you pick a new plant and pot to dress up your space.
+You don't have to be an interior designer to add house plants to an empty corner.
 Just take a few ideas from our list below.

 12 tips for styling plants in your home or workspace.

 1. Mix interesting or engaging containers with living plants to add a focal point.
 Using different sized pots and complementary colors, group three plants together.
 Try to make one of the three larger to break up the visual look.
 Everything is better in groups of three.

 2. Embrace simplicity.
 Pair a simple but sizable plant frond with a clean, clear, or decorative vase.
 Try a monstera leaf with its beautiful shape and cutouts or a similar cutting from a larger plant.
 If your space is limited, take a cutting from your pothos or other green plant and place it in an interesting vessel.
 The focus is on the interesting shapes, color, and simplicity of the pairing.

 3. Add a terrarium to your world.
 Easy to make and maintain, a terrarium in your home is not only a focal point, but it is also a world within your world.
 From simple to the more elaborate, terrariums offer a beautiful addition, and they need little attention.
 The soil and plants in a terrarium release moisture or vapor, which is captured on the glass walls and trickles back into the soil, essentially watering itself.
 Terrariums help reduce stress and anxiety and add some style to your home or office.